 Create a spelling tray.
 Stick colorful magnetic letters on a metal tray to spell out familiar words or just play with shapes and colors.
 A baking sheet with raised sides can work as a tray.

 Create a memory box.
 Take any kind of box—a shoebox would be perfect—and help your senior fill it with items from his or her past.
-If they enjoyed cooking, put in some measuring spoons, if they worked in an office, include paper clips, pencils, paper, and maybe a calculator.
+If they enjoyed cooking, put in some measuring spoons, if they liked to vacation at the beach, include some seashells, family photos, and souvenirs.

 Pattern blocks and boards.
 With pattern blocks and boards, seniors can experiment with colors and shapes as they fill wooden boards with colorful wooden pieces.

-Visit Bethesda’s Care & Services blog to find more activities that boost senior wellbeing.
+Visit Bethesda’s blog to find more activities that boost senior wellbeing!